 Built on the floor.
 Not in a classroom.

 Cedric Corbett runs every engagement personally.
-A decade of enterprise operations across Amazon, International Paper, Spirit Halloween, Maersk, and Levi Strauss, $3B+ in operational impact, now compressed into a methodology any $10M–$100M operator can run.
+A decade of enterprise operations across Amazon, International Paper, Spirit Halloween, Maersk, and Levi Strauss, $3B+ in operational impact, now compressed into a methodology any $10M to $100M operator can run.

 The Axis Method was stress-tested inside DefaultFail, the operator community where every system was proven by real business owners before it became a consulting engagement.